Prince Philip May Not Attend Meghan and Harry’s Royal Wedding Reception, ‘The Express’ Reports

 According to Entertainment Tonight, one of the reasons why Prince Harry wanted to “expedite” his wedding to Meghan is because he’s concerned about his grandfather’s health.

 “In fact, one of the reasons that Prince Harry has wanted this wedding to happen quite quickly—this is really whirlwind by royal standards—is because his 96-year-old grandfather, the Duke of Edinburgh, is retired now and Prince Harry really wants him to be at his wedding,” said royal expert, Katie Nicholl.

-Furthermore, the closeness of the venue to Queen Elizabeth and Prince Philip’s home also influenced the decision to have the wedding at Windsor Castle and not a larger location like Westminster Abbey.
+Furthermore, the closeness of the venue to Queen Elizabeth II and Prince Philip’s home also influenced the decision to have the wedding at Windsor Castle and not a larger location like Westminster Abbey.
 Windsor Castle can hold about 800 people while Westminster Abbey has a seating capacity of about 2,000.

 Harry spent a lot of his childhood in Windsor with his grandparents and went to school there for a time, Nicholl added.
 It’s also where Meghan spent time with the queen and got to know her.